-In this way, we assign a Heisenberg group $\HH(\mu_G)$ to $G$.
-These groups share many properties: the order, isomorphism class of centre and the commutator subgroup, and the nilpotency class.
-However, they are non-isomorphic for example if $G=Q_8$ (the quaternion group) or the extra-special $p$-group of order $p^3$ of exponent $p^2$.
-Thus in general, we cannot even expect to have a morphism between the two short exact sequences, as that would imply $G\isom \HH(\mu_G)$ by the $5$-lemma.
-In fact, this (iso)morphism exists if and only if $G\isom \HH(\mu_G)$ since then $A\oplus B$ gives an isotropic $\Z_c$-structure by \autoref{rem:omega-mu equivalence}. \end{exmp}
+In this way, we assigned a Heisenberg group $\HH(\mu_G)$ to $G$.
+This Heisenberg group and the original group $G$ share many properties: the order, isomorphism class of centre and the commutator subgroup, and the nilpotency class.
+However, unless $G\isom \HH(\mu_G)$, we cannot even expect to have a morphism between the two short exact sequences above, as that would imply $G\isom \HH(\mu_G)$ by the Short Five Lemma for groups \cite[Chapter~I. Lemma~3.1]{MacLane1995-vg}. \end{note}